rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 ### Track Any Game Any Time

-* Track the price of any game on the UK Playtsation Store
+* Track the price of any game on the UK Playstation Store
 * Track as many games as you want
 * Start and stop tracking games at any time.